 - When you Jack the trailer you are causing it to turn the opposite direction that the truck is turning.
 Such as in jack-knife.

 - Chase is when you are trying to straighten out the truck and trailer, thus the term chasing the trailer.

 #4 – Get out and survey the parking area (with your spotter) for obstructions.
 Determine where you want the trailer to end up and pick a reference point, which will act as the “edge of the parking area”.

 #5 – Your spouse is normally the one who will guide you into your site.
 Having the same person assisting you allows the two of you to have a better understanding of each other information needs and directions.
 Your guide should never say “turn left or right.”
 It is better to say “driver’s side” or “passenger’s side.”

 #6 – Your guide should tell you which way the rear of the trailer needs to go.
 You decide what you need what you need to do with the truck to move the rear of the trailer in the proper direction.
-Place your hand on the steering wheel.
+Place your hand on the bottom of the steering wheel.
 If you want to the rear of the trailer to go to the left, move your hand to the left.